sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 11:44pm, we're down a couple of riders, waiting to group up.
 Lunch just an arm's reach away!

 ~1:00pm, time for lunch in the village square.
 84km done for this first leg.
-Lot's of 2nd and 3rd helpings, some mussle rolling, joint clicking, and stretching too.
+Lot's of 2nd and 3rd helpings, some muscle rolling, joint clicking, and stretching too.
 Water stop 34km from here.

 #### Sunday Afternoon — Château de Rambures to Beauvais

 1:45pm, and we're just about to set off.

-2:15pm, one bike making a clicking noise, so it's a quick post luch stop ✋.
+2:15pm, one bike making a clicking noise, so it's a quick post lunch stop ✋.

 2:50pm, pitstop at the top of a hulk of a hill.
 Everyones finding their new limits, making so much progress up hills today.
 We're just next to a dilapidated farm, geese roaming free.